Accord-Project/bsdd/README1.md

 ## Improve RDF Structure

 Overall, bSDD RDF represents the scope of bSDD data faithfully, although there are various omissions.
 We highlight the problems to be corrected.
-Let\'s examine the RDF Turtle for `ClassificationProperty` \"IfcCableSegmentCABLESEGMENT/ACResistance\":
+Let's examine the RDF Turtle for `ClassificationProperty` "IfcCableSegmentCABLESEGMENT/ACResistance":

 ``` turtle
 <https://identifier.buildingsmart.org/uri/buildingsmart/ifc-4.3/class/IfcCableSegmentCABLESEGMENT/ACResistance>